Current Students (2020-)

 Miguel Ramos Riquelme

 2014.
 The impact of code-switching and cognate status on phonetic realizations in the New Mexican Spanish-English bilingual community.
 Penn State Ph.D.
-Assistant professor, Ball State University
+Assistant professor, SUNY Buffalo.

 2013.
 From possession to obligation: modal grammaticalization and variation.
 Penn State Ph.D.
-Lecturer, Penn State University
+Associate Teaching Professor of Spanish, Penn State University.

 2012.
 A community-based study of social, prosodic, and syntactic factors in code-switching.
 Penn State Ph.D.
-Lecturer, Lehman College, CUNY
+Assistant Professor, Lehman College, CUNY.

 Mary T. Copple

 2008.
 A usage-based account of syllable- and word-final /s/ reduction in four dialects of Spanish.
 University of New Mexico PhD.
-Associate professor, Kansas State University
+Associate professor, Department of Linguistics and English Language, Brigham Young University.

 Jessi Elana Aaron